Meoowers/databricks_mlflow_std/README.md

-# Models for test Databricks MLFLOW
+# Models for Databricks and MLFLOW testing

 Repo for sync ML/MLOPS Databricks stuff (for testing), using mlflow and pyspark.